jorishr/notes-on-front-end/react/state/state.md

 ### Component hierachy: extending the Parent class
 Since props are passed down the component hierarchy from parent to child components we need to adapt the parent constructor class in the child componenent constructor.
 This is done with the classic Javascript class extension syntax.
 ### The state object
 State is an object defined in the component that owns that state.
 It's value can be arbitrarily set or taken from a prop.
-In this example we keepi track of the 'count state' which has an initial state defined by the `props.initialCount` variable defined in the parent component.
+In this example we keep track of the 'count state' which has an initial state defined by the `props.initialCount` variable defined in the parent component.
 ```js
 export default class Child extends Parent {
 	constructor(props){